No Free Lunch: Non-Asymptotic Analysis of Prediction-Powered Inference: Setup and Preliminaries

 \textbf{Notation}: We use upper-case letters to denote a random variable (e.g., $Y$) and lower-case letters to denote a particular value (e.g., $y$).
 We use $P_Y$ to denote the distribution of a variable $Y$.
 We denote the mean of a random variable $Y$ by $\mu_y$, the variance by $\sigma_{y}^2$, and the covariance between two random variables $Y, X$ by $\sigma_{yx}$ or $\sigma_{xy}$.
 Given $n$ observations $\{x_i,y_i\}_{i=1}^n$ of two random variables $X, Y$, the empirical covariance is given by $\hat{\sigma}_{xy} = \ch(X,Y) = \frac{1}{n-1}\sum_{i=1}^n(x_i - \bar{x}_n)(y_i - \bar{y}_n)$ where $\bar{x}_n$ and $\bar{y}_n$ are the sample means of $x$ and $y$ respectively over $n$ samples.

 \textbf{Problem Setting}: We focus on the \emph{mean estimation} problem: Our goal is to estimate the expectation of a variable (or \enquote{label}) $Y$, denoted $\theta \coloneqq \mathbb{E}[Y]$.\footnote{We use $\theta$ here to align with notation in the PPI literature, but note that $\theta$ and $\mu_y$ are the same quantity.} We have access to a dataset of size $n$ (typically small), containing both covariates $X$ and true labels $Y$.
 Meanwhile, we have access to a dataset of size $N$ (typically much larger), which only contains unlabeled examples $X$.
-We make the standard assumption in this setting that both samples are drawn from a common distribution.
-This assumptions holds in the common scenario where a random subset of the entire dataset is chosen for labeling.
-To make use of the unlabeled data, we assume access to a model $f$ that can be queried to get pseudo-labels (or \enquote{synthetic labels}).
-The resulting pseudo-label on an input $X$ is given by $f(X)$, and we often write the pseudo-label as a variable $F \coloneqq f(X)$ where $f_i$ denotes a single sample of $F$.
+In this setting, we make the standard assumption that both samples are drawn from a common distribution.
+This assumption holds in the common scenario where a random subset of the entire dataset is chosen for labeling.
+We assume the ability to obtain cheap pseudo-labels $F$ on both the labeled and unlabeled datasets.
+One way to obtain such labels is via a function $f(X)$ (e.g., querying an LLM) that can be queried to get pseudo-labels, which motivates our use of upper-case $F$ to denote these pseudo-labels.
 The \emph{classical} estimator simply takes the average of the labeled examples to estimate the mean. \begin{definition}[Classical Estimator]\labelname{Classical} Let $\{y_i\}_{i=1}^n$ be $n$ samples drawn independently from $P_Y$, where the mean of $Y$ is given by $\theta \coloneqq \mathbb{E}[Y]$ and the variance by $\vary \coloneqq \mathbb{E}[(Y - \theta)^2]$.
 The classical estimator of $\theta$ is the sample average $\thetahc = \frac{1}{n}\sum_{i=1}^{n} y_i$ and is unbiased with variance $\sigma_y^2 / n$. \end{definition}

+\textbf{Prediction Powered Inference}: Prediction Powered Inference is a family of estimators that combine the labeled dataset of $n$ samples $\cD_n = \{y_i, f_i\}_{i=1}^n$ with the larger set of $N$ pseudo-label samples $\{f_j\}_{j=1}^N$.
+For mean estimation, the original~\nameref{def:ppi} estimator takes the following form.